6 information to replace bearing

 4.

 A ball bearing is a specific kind of rolling-element bearing that uses balls to keep the distance between the bearing races constant.
 A ball bearing's main functions are to support radial and axial loads and lessen rotational friction.
-In order to contain the balls and transport the stresses via the balls, at least two races are used.
+At least two races are used to hold the balls and transport the weights through the balls in order to do this.

 Typically, one race is attached to the rotating assembly, and the other is immobile, depending on the application.
 Using ball bearings to support the rotating shafts of wheels was one of the first uses for them.